IDv4: Aegis

 02 Customer and transaction context allowed Cedar policy permits case data for this remediation task.

-03 Fraud investigation notes denied demo-dispute-forbid-fraud-notes blocks the read; denial recorded.
+03 Fraud investigation notes denied dispute-forbid-fraud-notes blocks the read; denial recorded.

 04 Credit action paused for human approval Threshold crossed.
 Operator receives policy, context, and proposed action.